SmartTokenLabs/TokenScript/doc/design_paper.md

 The power of integration is further strengthened by the use of the Internet of Things.
 Let's imagine a future version of AirBNB, where the bookings are tokenised.
 A traveller can enter a booked AirBNB house by unlocking the smart-lock with his or her token, and the smart-lock would recognise who the current owner of the booking token is.

-If Alice owns a token that represents the right to use a room during a certain time window, or "a booking" in user's terms, then the actions she could perform are:
+If Alice owns a token that represents the right to use a room during a specific time window, or "a booking" in user's terms, then the actions she could perform are:

 Check-in - either produce a QR code to verify the booking to the landlord or use an NFC-enabled phone to open a smart-lock.